franku/pr-test/pull_request_template.md

 - [ ] Code comments are correct (logically and spelling)
 - [ ] Required documentation changes are present and part of the PR
 - [ ] "check-sources --since-merge" does not report any problems

-- [ ] if a Test is added:
+- [ ] Decsision taken that a system- or unittest is required

+##### Tests

+- [ ] If it is a system test: could the same be achieved as unit test?

 - [ ] does the testname match tell what is being tested?
-- [ ]   If it is a system test: could the same be achieved as unit test?
 - [ ] Does a test failure tell what went wrong?
 - [ ] if no test is added:
 - [ ] is a test required?